traffic-taffy/traffic-taffy/docs/tools/taffy-cache-info.rst

-taffy-dissect - dissect and count packet types within a pcap file
+taffy-cache-info - display details of a taffy cache file
 -----------------------------------------------------------------

 `taffy-cache-info` shows the details of a traffic-taffy cache file.